 If you’re a parent of young children, you probably already know how much of a handful your rowdy kids can be.
 They’ll run circles around the dog, hug them, play with their ears and in some cases, tug at their tails.

 There’s a reason why small dogs aren’t ideal for young kids.
-It’s not because the kids might get hurt, but rather the children might hurt the dog.
-I think it’s safe to say that this probably won’t happen with a Rottweiler – at least, with an adult Rottie.
+It’s not because the kids might get hurt, but rather the child might hurt the dog.
+I think it’s safe to say that this likely won’t happen with a Rottweiler – at least, with a full grown Rottie.

 A loyal dog usually means they’ll do whatever it takes to guard the home.
 That is, if they’re big enough.
 And as we discussed, Rotties check the box for both of those requirements.
 It’s why The Spruce Pets calls them one of the 10 best guard dogs.

-Similar to how Huskies love to run or Australian Shepherds love to herd, Rotties are forever loving guardians that are constantly watching over the family, including the kids.
-Given a vigilant nature and alertness, they actually enjoy keeping watch.
+Similar to how Huskies love to run or Australian Shepherds love to herd, Rotties are forever loving guard dogs that are constantly watching over the family, including the kids.
+Given their vigilant nature and alertness, they actually enjoy keeping watch.